christofolo/christofolo.github.io/musictheory.md

 ![ ]({{ site.baseurl }}/images/palette-painting.png?abc){: .mx-auto.d-block :}
 *A palette of a few simple colors results in a more complex creation.*

 Why is the color "orange" called orange?
 We've given that color that name.
 In music, we've also haven given all the pitches names as well.
 A "pitch" or sound is what we hear when we play the guitar, or sing a melody, or beat a drum.
 Pitches can be low (dark).
 Or they can be high (bright).
+In music, a "note" is a named pitch.
+When you play just one string on the guitar, you are playing a single note.

-However, in art, it's perfectly acceptable to consider "dark red" and "light red" both "red".
+In art, it's perfectly acceptable to consider "dark red" and "light red" both "red".
 They are just different shades of the same color.

 ![ ]({{ site.baseurl }}/images/red.png){: .mx-auto.d-block :}

 The same thing happens in music.
 By now, you may have learned the names of the strings.
-E, A, D, G, B, and E. Why are two strings called "E" when they're obviously created different pitches?
+E, A, D, G, B, and E. Why are two strings called "E" when they're obviously making different pitches?
 One is really low.
 The other is really high.

 ![ ]({{ site.baseurl }}/images/e-e-fretboard.png?abc){: .mx-auto.d-block :}
 *When you tune your guitar, both of these strings will be an "E".
 The thinner E string is a higher pitched E. Whereas, the thicker E string is a lower pitched E. They're both named E.*